Department of Social Work and Gerontology

 Our students and alumnae are the best indication of what a degree in social work allows you to do and who you can be.
 They are passionate women who believe in the inherent dignity of each person.
 They want to help and serve others as diligent listeners and advocates.

 “As a social worker, I want to be able to provide that comfort to the people seeking my help.
 I want to provide a secure environment for those who do not feel protected anywhere else.”

 — Evelyn Martinez ’18

 “I want to be a social worker so that I can provide as many people as possible with a listening ear or a helping hand, not because of what they can give to me or what I can do for them, but because of who they are.”

 A nationally accredited and established program

 The social work program at Saint Mary’s is accredited as a baccalaureate degree program by the Council on Social Work Education (CSWE) that qualifies students for state licensure examinations.
-In our most recent accreditation, the Saint Mary's College Social Work Program earned a perfect re-accreditation from the CWSE.
+In our most recent accreditation, the Saint Mary's College Social Work Program earned re-accreditation from the CSWE.
 This accreditation means that you will receive education and training as a social worker that is above par and in line with the College’s mission to prepare women to make a difference in the world.